-Here’s the research results from Egypt.
-The research is quantitative, so there’s no explanations from those surveyed as to why they chose what they did.
+Here are the research results from Egypt.
+The research is quantitative, so there are no explanations from those surveyed as to why they chose what they did.

 In terms of geography, it’s no surprise that over a third were Cairo-based, with 36% living in the capital.
 Of the remainder, 24% live in the Delta, 17% in Alexandria, 16% in Upper Egypt, and the remainder in the Canal Zone/outside of these areas.

 In terms of salaries, 30% earn less than US$266 per month, 24% earn between US$266 and US$532, 17% earn between US$533 and US$1,065, 8% earn between US$1,066 and US$2,665, and 3% earn more than US$2,666.
 Approximately 18% of people refused to disclose their earnings.

 Finally, 41% described themselves as single, 47% as married with children, and 6% were married but had no children.
 The remaining 6% were classed either as other or did not respond.